TheRealAnonymous008/quartz/content/details/psychology/Flow State Model.md

 ![[Flow State.png]]<figcaption> Flow State Model.
 Image from  Oliverbeatson.
 See https://en.wikipedia.org/wiki/File:Challenge_vs_skill.svg </figcaption>

+* During experiences, we move from different parts of the figure above.
+For example, if we are anxious about an activity, we can decrease the level of challenge we impose upon ourselves.
+	* Repeatedly doing such an experience, pushes one higher and higher in the "flow channel", where there is higher challenge and higher level of skill.
+	* This is why *flow leads to growth and discovery*.
 # Links
 * [[Rules of Play -- Game Design Fundamentals by Salen and Zimmerman]] - Ch.
 24